Webritter/Webritter.SharePointFileRenamer/README.md

 # SharePointFileRenamer
-A application to automatically rename files in SharePoint document libraries.
+A simple commandline application to rename and move files in SharePoint document libraries.

+Featuren